Obi-Wan Kenobi: Creation and development

+In his book about the Star Wars franchise, Chris Taylor claims that Obi-Wan was inspired by the J.R.R.
+Tolkien character Gandalf.

 Portrayal

 When casting Star Wars, Lucas sought an established star for the role of Obi-Wan.
 He considered Peter Cushing for the part, but decided the actor's lean features would be better employed as the villainous Grand Moff Tarkin.
 The film's producer, Gary Kurtz, felt a strong character actor was required to convey the "stability and gravitas" of Obi-Wan.
-Before Guinness was cast, the Japanese actor Toshiro Mifune—who plays Makabe Rokurōta in The Hidden Fortress—was considered for the role.
+Before Guinness was cast, the Japanese actor Toshiro Mifune was considered for the role.
 Mifune's daughter, Mika Kitagawa, said her father "had a lot of samurai pride" and turned down the roles of both Obi-Wan and Darth Vader because he thought Star Wars would employ cheap special effects and would therefore "cheapen the image of samurai".
-Once Guinness was selected and production was underway, Lucas credited the English actor with inspiring the cast and crew to work harder, which contributed significantly to the completion of filming.
+Once Guinness was selected and production was underway, Lucas credited him with inspiring the cast and crew to work harder, which contributed significantly to the completion of filming.
 Harrison Ford, who plays Han Solo in the film, said he admired Guinness's preparation, professionalism and kindness towards the other actors.

 Ewan McGregor portrays Obi-Wan in the prequel trilogy and in the 2022 miniseries Obi-Wan Kenobi.
 His performance in the first prequel film, The Phantom Menace (1999), earned him a Saturn Award nomination for Best Actor.

+James Arnold Taylor voices Obi-Wan Kenobi in the animated film Star Wars: The Clone Wars (2008) and the subsequent television series, also titled Star Wars: The Clone Wars (2008–2020), as well as in other animated media.
+(Note: Attributed to multiple references:)